 Granbury real estate is some of the most expensive in Texas, although Granbury house values don't compare to the most expensive real estate in the U.S.

-Granbury is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Granbury isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Granbury are a mix of both white- and blue-collar jobs.
 Overall, Granbury is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Granbury who work in office and administrative support (15.28%), sales jobs (11.87%), and management occupations (11.56%).
+There are especially a lot of people living in Granbury who work in office and administrative support (15.98%), management occupations (13.07%), and sales jobs (10.88%).

-The per capita income in Granbury in 2010 was $26,864, which is upper middle income relative to Texas and the nation.
-This equates to an annual income of $107,456 for a family of four.
+The per capita income in Granbury in 2010 was $29,858, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
+This equates to an annual income of $119,432 for a family of four.
 However, Granbury contains both very wealthy and poor people as well.

+Granbury is a somewhat ethnically-diverse city.
 The people who call Granbury home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Granbury residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Granbury include German, English, Scottish, and French .
+The greatest number of Granbury residents report their race to be White, followed by Asian.
+Granbury also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.57% of the city’s residents.
+Important ancestries of people in Granbury include German, English, Scottish, and Italian.

 The most common language spoken in Granbury is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Spanish and Tagalog.